All Episodes

 Add to that the anecdotal evidence that you're getting with all the doctors that you've been inviting on your show, all the patients that you've had on your show.

-Would I be wrong in interpreting that what your what you just described to me this way in saying, well, let's say you're 24 hours away from being intubated and you use the hydroxy chloroquine along with Zithromax, some say zinc as well.
+Would I be wrong in interpreting what you just described to me this way and saying, well, let's say you're 24 hours away from being intubated and you use the hydroxychloroquine along with Zithromax, some say zinc as well.

 Let's go over this again for everybody.

-I'm just gonna take everybody and treat them.
+I'm just going to take everybody and treat them.

-That's important because that lets you get them out of a isolation area and they're less infectious when they're home.
+That's important because that lets you get them out of an isolation area and they're less infectious when they're home.

 This study, similarly, if you have a reduction in symptoms of fever and cough, well, that's one of the ways we decide if you're infectious.

-The rule of thumb is for at least three days or a total of a week after you first present with illness, uh you you're gonna be really conf infectious.
+The rule of thumb is for at least three days or a total of a week after you first present with illness, you're going to be really infectious.

 Well, this reduces that.

-So this all sort of shifts the curve of this virus towards a more benign for you know if you can just sort of push this back towards being regular old influenza, that will be a great goal.
+So this all sort of shifts the curve of this virus towards a more benign, you know, if you can just sort of push this back towards being regular old influenza, that will be a great goal.

-Now, I'm gonna point something else out that they mentioned in the paper that I'm I'm s I'm you can tell I'm excited about this, but this is sort of an exp you know, but just still a work in progress.
+Now, I'm going to point something else out that they mentioned in the paper that I'm, you can tell I'm excited about this, but this is sort of an experience, but there's still a work in progress.

 None.

-And in the hundreds of ninety or whatever patients who had been there by then who came in with the infection, not a single one had rheumatoid arthritis and lupus.
+And in the hundreds of 90 or whatever patients who had been there by then who came in with the infection, not a single one had rheumatoid arthritis and lupus.

-So I'm what you're saying is it may be a uh prophylactic.
+So what you're saying is it may be a prophylactic.

 Exactly.

-So we have a clinical trial going on at my institution, York Presbyterian, to examine this.
+So we have a clinical trial going on at my institution, New York Presbyterian, to examine this.

-But I actually this is a this is an ideal Brian Kilmead said this morning on Fox and Friends to me, it's very smart.
+But I actually, this is an idea Brian Kilmead said this morning on Fox and Friends to me, and it's very smart.

-And I wrote out today a note and I said, Can you just go back and look at the Medicare database of all the you know, tens of I mean tens of millions of people in that database?
+And I wrote over today a note, and I said, can you just go back and look at the Medicare database of all the tens of millions of people in that database, there have got to be a bunch who are taking this drug already, right?

-We had the prescription forms, and there are a bunch who weren't taking it.
+We had their prescription forms, and there are a bunch who weren't taking it.

 That is a great idea.